Housing and identity: Questions about Mississauga's future as election looms

 “Having that monster building overlooking that area is just so wrong and would be so intimidating for people who are used to using these parks,” Johnston said, noting he’s spoken to community members who have expressed worries that the building could encroach on local conservation areas and recreational space.

 “We’re not against housing, we understand the need for it.
 But at the same time, it’s got to be appropriate for the area.
-And as far as affordable housing, this isn’t it,” Johnston said, adding that his neighborhood is “happy to look at alternatives” such as single family homes for the space.
+And as far as affordable housing, this isn’t it,” Johnston said, adding that his neighbourhood is “happy to look at alternatives” such as single-family homes for the space.

 Johnston added that his community is open to discussing the proposal with the property developer and the city.